How Far do Honey Bees Travel?

 Honey Bee Foraging Range

-To understand just how much area the average colony has available consider this: If the colony members forage out 1 mile from the hive in all directions – they have 2,010 acres (813 hs) to explore.
+To understand just how much area the average colony has available consider this: If the colony members forage out 1 mile from the hive in all directions – they have 2,010 acres (813 ha) to explore.

-The energy expended in traveling a far distance would outweigh the benefits of the food.
+It does reach a point where the energy expended in traveling a far distance outweighs the benefits of the food.
 Therefore, the quality of any food source plays a role as well.

+Yet, the distance of a food source from the hive does play an important role in colony development.
 The closer food is to the hive, the more of it can be brought back in any given period with less travel time.

 A health adult honey bee flies at about 15-20 mph upon first leaving the hive.
 Once she is loaded down with nectar, pollen, propolis or water she will fly much slower – perhaps around 12 mph.